 Or the thing you are making say, ‘He has no hands’?
 (Isaiah 45:9).

 - On the contrary, who are you, O man, who answers back to God?
 The thing molded will not say to the molder, “Why did you make me like this,” will it?
 (Romans 9:2).

 - Let us submit by faith to move and ready ourelves through obedience, that we might receive His Supernatural Supply.

 - So the Lord commanded us to observe all these statutes, to fear the Lord our God for our good always and for our survival, as it is today.
 25 It will be righteousness for us if we are careful to observe all this commandment before the Lord our God, just as He commanded us, (Deuteronomy 6:24-25).

 - Do not merely listen to the word, and so deceive yourselves.
 Do what it says, (James 1:22).

 - Let us expect to experience His Supernatural Supply by faith.

 - You will seek Me and find Me when you search for Me with all your heart, (Jeremiah 29:13).

 - Now faith is the assurance of things hoped for, the conviction of things not seen, (Hebrews 11:1).

-- We must be convinced that nothing is too difficult for Him.
+- Oh, that we would remain steadfastly convinced that nothing is too difficult for Him.